guillermoojeda/guillermoojeda/README.md

 As a Software Engineer, with experience as frontend and backend development, I am currently seeeking opportunities in the field of technology.
 I have worked at Eventbrite as a developer in its offices in Argentina (until half of the Dev department in this office was laid off) and as afrontend developer at TGL.
 Besides of that I have worked for 10 years in the field of agricultute, food industries and environmental sciences.
 I am passionate about programming and computer sciences, and I also have experience in the fields of Geogreaphic Information Systems and Statistics.
 My main goal right now is to improve my career in the field of technology.

-### Current activities

-* FrontEnd developer at TGL (Those.Guys.Labs).
-* Studying and Learning!

 ### Interests

-Web Developing, Data Sciences, Programming in general, Geographic Information Systems.
+Software Engineering, Web Developing, Data Sciences, Programming in general, Geographic Information Systems.

 ### Technologies I am familiarized with